-For those who are looking at something more creative for worship there there are loads of ideas on the Engage Worship Website.
+For those who are looking at creative ideas for worship there there are lots of ideas on the Engage Worship Website.

 There is a good resource from Engage Worship called: How Would Jesus Lead Worship.

 Below are some ideas and resources for your church as well as the 'When the Music Fades..'
 Webinar